 Norwich Castle Study Centre

-Study in the peace and tranquility of one of our four well-equipped private study rooms.
-Here, objects and works from the collections are brought to you by museum staff who can assist your research with their specialist knowledge.
+Study in the peace and tranquility of one of our four well-equipped private study rooms, where objects and works from the collections can be brought to you by museum staff who can assist your research with their specialist knowledge.

 Reception is open Monday-Friday 9am–5pm.
 Study Room opening times vary.

 Closed on Bank Holidays and 24-26 December.

 Admission is free but viewings are by appointment.
 Departments may require two weeks notice for an appointment.
 To view a book from one of the departmental libraries a minimum of 24 hours notice is required.

 To arrange an appointment, email firstname.lastname@example.org or call 01603 493625.
 We'll discuss what you want to look at and you'll be booked into the appropriate study room.

 Norfolk Museums Service deals with hundreds of identification enquiries every year.